-Lady Gaga Halftime Show: ‘Pouch’ Belly Body Shamers Shamed By Twitter Fans
+Lady Gaga Halftime Show: ‘Pooch’ Belly Body-Shamers Shamed By Twitter Fans

 — Chelsea (@ChelseaBeauford) February 6, 2017

-One supporter who came to Lady Gaga’s defense from fat shamers during the Super Bowl Halftime show said the sight of “a little fat on her belly was the most inspirational thing of 2017.”
+One supporter who came to Lady Gaga’s defense from fat-shamers during the Super Bowl halftime show said the sight of “a little fat on her belly was the most inspirational thing of 2017.”

-Share your thoughts below about the belly remarks from body shamers.
+Share your thoughts below about the belly remarks from body-shamers.

 [Featured image by Al Bello/Getty Images]